* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 3. Toast in the toaster for 1 to 2 minutes.

-This method was fast, and you can get a nice crisp on the bagel, but it doesn’t do too much for the staleness factor.
+Results: This method was fast, and you can get a nice crisp on the bagel, but because you’re cutting the bagel in half, you lose the chewy texture on the inside and instead the whole thing gets toasty.

 bagels being softened in 4 different vessels: toaster, steamer, oven, microwave